-The 2014 National Leaders Conference took place February 23-25, 2014 at the Renaissance Arlington Capital View Hotel in Arlington, Virginia
+The 2015 National Leaders Conference is scheduled for February 22-24, 2015, at the Renaissance Arlington Capital View Hotel in Arlington, VA.

 NAESP’s annual National Leaders Conference (NLC), brings nearly 200 principals from across the country together to Washington, D.C. to engage with top education thought leaders and lawmakers.
 A key highlight of the conference, held Sunday, February 23 to Tuesday, February 25, was the launch of NAESP’s 2014 advocacy agenda